Travel & conservation company, since 1991

 These companies strongly request that the respective authorities take note of the mounting global opposition to these practices and begin a process of shutting them down.

-There is sufficient evidence to show that their activities put additional pressure on wild lion populations: intensive breeders have illegally acquired new genetic stock from the wild, and the burgeoning lion bone trade remains a risk because of an illegal demand for bones from wild lions.
+There is sufficient evidence to show that their activities put additional pressure on wild lion populations: intensive breeders have illegally acquired new genetic stock from the wild, and the burgeoning lion bone trade poses a risk because of an illegal demand for bones from wild lions.

 Furthermore, the companies commit themselves to the following:

 – To continue support and promotion of the formal conservation community in their endeavours to secure the survival of Africa’s predators in the wild.
-Without wild lions and the rest of the predator guild extant in functioning ecosystems, there will be no African tourism industry; a calamitous situation for many economies.
+Without wild lions and the rest of the predator guild extant in functioning ecosystems, there will be no African tourism industry, a calamitous situation for many economies.

 – To continue in endeavours towards wildlife conservation and economic development across Africa.